- Start date: April & October

-Deciding to study the MBA is a considerable financial investment.
-We ask you to research how you're going to finance this as early as possible.
+Deciding to study an MBA is a considerable financial investment.
+You’re advised to research how you're going to finance this as early as possible.

-The majority of students on the full-time programme are self-funded.
+The majority of students on the full-time programme as self-funded.
 UK students can apply to loan schemes to fund their studies and non-UK usually raise their own finances through bank loans or scholarships.

 The University's Finance Office administers instalment plans for tuition fee payments by self-funded students.
-Details can be found at http://www.strath.ac.uk/finance/student/tuitionfees/
+Find out more information about paying by instalments.

 There are scholarship opportunities available for students applying for this course.
 Opportunities include:

 - MBA Flexible Learning - Female Leader of the Future Scholarship

 - Strathclyde Business School 10% discount for self-funded University of Strathclyde alumni

 Check our Scholarship Search for more help with fees and funding.Search scholarships

 We recognise that career development is one of the main reasons why people invest in an MBA.
 The MBA job market offers plenty of global opportunity but can be complex and challenging.